These easy homemade Chewy Pumpkin Granola Bars are a healthy snack, a grab and go breakfast, or even dessert, just add ice cream!

 - 1 lightly beaten egg

 - 1/2 cup chocolate chips, optional, the chocolate makes the bars a little gooey, yummy, but gooey!
+If you are dairy free, make sure you have dairy free chocolate chips.

 - Preheat oven to 350ºF.